 Like consent management functionality offered in certain customer data platforms (CDPs), which can help your company follow the letter of the California data protection law.

-Ensuring CCPA compliance a primary marketing goal — but not the only one
+Ensuring CCPA compliance a primary business goal — but not the only one

 (Note: You can view the full and final CCPA text here, if you really want to take a deep dive into the consumer data privacy law and understand the intricacies of the measure.)